ksylvest/caller/README.md

 # Caller

-Caller is a Sinatra application.
+Caller is a Sinatra and Backbone online telephony to make calls to phones.

 ## Status